 “As a family, we traveled to Cuba and had a life-changing experience.
-When we came back, we knew we wanted to gather people of the Diaspora to explore culture, cuisine and identity…”
+When we came back, we knew we wanted to gather people of the Diaspora to explore culture and identity…”

 Cal State East Bay program helps local startup build out social media plan

 When partners Cardum Harmon Penn and Marcus Adéshima Penn traveled to Cuba earlier this year, a sense of wonder awakened in them.
 Standing with Harmon’s son in front of political revolutionary Ernesto “Che” Guevara’s mausoleum in the colonial Cuban town of Santa Clara, Harmon and Penn felt inspired to do something life-changing.
 Their long journey to this foreign country made them realize traveling is more than just taking a vacation.
 Traveling, they said, can be about culture, relationship-building and learning.